 For children who are overweight, and even those who are of a normal, healthy weight, physical activity and healthy eating are very important.
 As Loni points out, there’s more fat on their little bodies, and they need more fat in their diets.
 Try to feed them products that are as clean as possible as often as possible, especially when it comes to fatty products like milk, butter, cheese, and other dairy foods.
 And when that’s not possible, you want to try to get them as active as they can be (this can include bouncing on a trampoline!
 A mini version can be purchased on Amazon.com as little as $30).
 Physical activity boosts the lymphatic system, which houses metabolic toxins at the cellular level.
 It gets lymph moving through the lymph nodes and into the kidneys and liver, which can then do their work of eliminating toxins from the body.

-Aside from losing weight and engaging regularly in exercise that is aerobic and strength-training, there are many things you can do to reduce your body burden.
+Aside from losing weight and engaging regularly in exercise that is aerobic and strength-training, (hiking or trekking gives you both kinds of exercise at once) there are many things you can do to reduce your body burden.
 In the previous post I wrote about the importance of switching to non-toxic cleaning and disinfecting products in your home.
 Upcoming posts will discuss things like detoxing pros and cons, vitamin therapies, incorporating culinary herbs that rid the body of toxins into your cooking, choosing the right kinds of foods and food combinations, seasonal eating, exercise and other kinds of physical activities, complementary medicine, and the debate over eating organic.